Locust sprays - advice for farmers & clinicians

 Advice for farmers

-The Department of Primary Industries in Victoria is encouraging farmers to control this pest in Victoria, by watching for Australian plague locusts on their property and spraying with insecticides.
+The Department of Environment and Primary Industries in Victoria encourages farmers to control this pest in Victoria, by watching for Australian plague locusts on their property and spraying with insecticides.

 Take care when handling chemicals